 A Vision to Revitalize an American Icon

 Opened in 1971, the Kennedy Center stands as both a national performing arts hub and a living memorial to President John F. Kennedy.
-Over five decades later, it remains a cultural beacon — but one that has been showing its age.
+For more than five decades, it has hosted world-class performances, historic moments, and generations of artists and audiences.
+While its cultural significance has never diminished, the building itself has inevitably shown signs of age after years of constant use and evolving technical demands.

 Scope of the Renovations